oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 The following attributes are exported:

 * `availability_domain` - The name of the availability domain that the DB system is located in.
 * `backup_network_nsg_ids` - A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that the backup network of this DB system belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm).
-Applicable only to Exadata DB systems.
+Applicable only to Exadata systems.
 * `backup_subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup network subnet the DB system is associated with.
 Applicable only to Exadata DB systems.

 	**Subnet Restriction:** See the subnet restrictions information for **subnetId**.